HomeDing/homeding.github.io/examples/standard.md

 After flashing the software and the web files the web interface is fully functional but not yet configured.

+## Components for the Standard Example

+When using nodemcu board there is a LED on the ESP-12 module and another LED on the board itself.
+The example uses both.
+When using different boards an external LED can be used.

+## Device configuration

 The following env.json file can be used as a starting point:

 **env.json**

+The boot process can show it's state on a LED.
+Here the LED(D4) from the ESP-12 module is configured for this purpose.

+The FLASH button(D3) can be used to start the config mode manually.

 ```JSON
 {